Being-rayan/Nexfolio-Resume-to-Portfolio/README.md

 # Nexfolio

-Nexfolio is an AI-powered resume-to-portfolio generator that converts a resume PDF into a responsive personal portfolio website with automatic content generation, live preview, and downloadable export support.
+Nexfolio is a full-stack AI-powered resume-to-portfolio generator that converts a resume PDF into a responsive personal portfolio website with automatic content generation, live preview, and downloadable export support.

 **Live Demo:** https://nexfolio-resume-live.vercel.app/
 **Source Code:** Private